-To have a holistic outlook of the results, we investigate the sensitivity of various scenarios in regard to water and climate.
-The water sector results are based on water flow reliability to evaluate the amount of available renewable water that is reliable throughout the year.
-Based on the findings, increasing reliability from low to medium to high results in increased investment in alternate water sources such as desalination, fossil groundwater, and infrastructure, which incurs additional costs.
 Moreover, the study shows that regional differences influence the cost of alternate water sources and infrastructure.
 Furthermore, the research on climate impacts highlights the biophysical consequences of climate change on many sectors and the necessity for additional research to comprehend their prospective outcomes.
 The study also investigates the effects of climate change on the power generation mix, highlighting the transition from fossil to renewable technologies.
 The results suggest that integrating biophysical repercussions can considerably impact the outcomes of climatic scenarios, and these findings should be regarded in the context of the entire model.

-The modelmodule is improved to implement river ecosystem constraints, increasing socioeconomic demands, and ecological uncertainties.
+The module is improved to implement river ecosystem constraints, increasing socioeconomic demands, and ecological uncertainties.
 The module is developed consistent with state-of-the-art software development practices.
 The whole framework is transparent and flexible to be downscaled to any basin or country worldwide.
-A first order modelmodule can be rapidly prototyped and further used to answer cutting-edge policy questions on the impacts and adaptation potentials across different basins, utilizing a set of socioeconomic and climate ensemble scenarios.
-The research will address result in addressing the EWL nexus dynamics and interactions in terms of costs; and structural changes concerning future resilient pathways.
+A first order module can be rapidly prototyped and further used to answer cutting-edge policy questions on the impacts and adaptation potentials across different basins, utilizing a set of socioeconomic and climate ensemble scenarios.
+The research will address the EWL nexus dynamics and interactions in terms of costs and structural changes concerning future resilient pathways.